 Who are Dying With Dignity Canada Board members?

 Current Board members include a dynamic roster of physicians and other health professionals, lawyers, accountants, administrators, educators, policy makers and advocates, either working or retired.
-We seek geographic, professional, cultural and linguistic diversity on the Board.
-Currently, we are seeking to strengthen our legal competencies, as well as increasing business acumen, communications and marketing, and members with capacity for networking and fundraising.
+We seek geographic, professional, cultural and linguistic diversity on the Board, which is composed of up to 14 members.
+Currently, we are seeking to strengthen our legal competencies, as well as communications and marketing acumen, and members with capacity for networking and fundraising.

 What are the Board’s responsibilities?

 Board members are committed individuals willing to assume a leadership role in the governance of this national organization.
 Working closely with the CEO, Board members are responsible for: